This is developer information, mostly. It documents how we are using Maven for

 Files that the remote-resources-plugin obtains and places

-in the target/maven-shared-archive-resources/META-INF/ directory are be overridden
+in the target/maven-shared-archive-resources/META-INF/ directory can be overridden

 by identically named files at the top level of the project.